LambdaSchool/Sprint-Challenge--Security-Theory/security/ThreatModel.md

 Please keep the aforementioned items in mind as we all prepare to welcome our students and education staff.

+Sincerely,

+Iqra Javed

-Sincerely,  \nIqra Javed  \nCyber Security Engineer
+Cyber Security Engineer